Michigan: 19th century

-During the War of 1812, the United States forces at Fort Detroit surrendered Michigan Territory (effectively consisting of Detroit and the surrounding area) after a nearly bloodless siege in 1812.
-A U.S. attempt to retake Detroit resulted in a severe American defeat in the River Raisin Massacre.
+During the War of 1812, the commander of the Army of the Northwest, Brigadier General William Hull, surrendered Detroit and the Michigan Territory to the British after a nearly bloodless siege in August 1812.
+An American attempt to retake British-occupied Michigan Territory in January 1813 resulted in a severe American defeat at the Battle of Frenchtown.
 This battle, still ranked as the bloodiest ever fought in the state, had the highest number of American casualties of any battle of the war.

-Michigan was recaptured by the Americans in 1813 after the Battle of Lake Erie.
-They used Michigan as a base to launch an invasion of Canada, which culminated in the Battle of the Thames.
-But the more northern areas of Michigan were held by the British until the peace treaty restored the old boundaries.
+Michigan was retaken by the Americans in September 1813 after the British abandoned Detroit following the Battle of Lake Erie.
+Forces led by Major General William Henry Harrison reoccupied Detroit and launched an invasion of Upper Canada which culminated in a British defeat at the Battle of the Thames.
+The more northerly areas of Michigan such as Fort Mackinac were held by the British until the 1815 Treaty of Ghent restored the old boundaries.
 A number of forts, including Fort Wayne, were built by the United States in Michigan during the 19th century out of fears of renewed fighting with Britain.